 From the end of the Bibbenluke Track a week prior, it seemed possible to follow Cowan Creek and Kierans Creek all the way up to the Callamine Trail.
-I’m back here to see if this is viable, on what may be one of the last warm autumn days of the year… There’s a few people jumping off the rocks into Cowan Creek and another family picnicking on the opposite when I reach the end of the Bibenluke Track – which is the last time I see anyone for the rest of the day!
+I’m back here to see if this route is viable, on what may be one of the last warm autumn days of the year… There’s a few people jumping off the rocks into Cowan Creek and another family picnicking on the opposite side when I reach the end of the Bibenluke Track – which is the last time I see anyone for the rest of the day!

 The section along Cowan Creek is not as difficult as I feared; the easiest path is generally close to the water, just above the high-tide mark, which avoids the fallen trees and undergrowth higher up the slope.

 As it bends to the east, Cowan Creek is still pretty deep with some nice swimming holes.

 There’s a last pool before a rocky section that marks the end of the tidal Cowan Creek, and the start of Kierans Creek.

 There’s trees and ferns right down to the water, but it’s not too difficult to find a path along the creek.
 It’s very shaded with a rainforest-like feeling, as the creek alternates between cascades through fern-covered boulders, and deep pools fringed by trees.